 Robert is a Director of SKO and is accredited by the Law Society of Scotland as a specialist in Family Law and as a Family Mediator.
 He is also a FLAGS Family Law Arbitrator.

-Robert is said by the current edition of the Legal 500 to be a "key name" where his experience "in leading cohabitation and assisted reproduction cases" is recognised.
-Chambers and Partners recognises Robert's ability, noting, "Robert Gilmour specialises in cohabitation disputes, artificial reproductive technology and surrogacy.
+The current edition of Chambers and Partners recognises Robert's ability, noting, "Robert Gilmour specialises in cohabitation disputes, artificial reproductive technology and surrogacy.
 Sources are impressed by his alternative dispute resolution and collaborative law work, with one source commenting: "He mediates incredibly well, I've been really struck by his ability.".
 Robert is similarly recognised in the current Legal 500, which notes that he "‘provides pragmatic and sensible advice’".

 Robert is recognised for particular expertise in two areas: cohabitant claims, having acted for the successful applicant in the ground breaking, and widely reported, Supreme Court case of Gow v Grant, and surrogacy and ART (artificial reproductive technology).
 His work in relation to the latter areas of law include advising medical professionals and individuals in relation to Human Fertilisation and Embryology Act matters arising from the HFEA legal parenthood audit in 2014.
 He has written on and provided commentary to the media on both subjects.